shotah/NagMinder/README.md

 4. Click **Load unpacked** → select the `NagMinder/` folder.
 5. Visit a tracked site (e.g., `reddit.com`, `x.com`, `instagram.com`) — the Nag bar shows at the top.

-> Data: settings sync via `chrome.storage.sync`.
-Usage time is stored locally via `chrome.storage.local` and never leaves your machine.
+> Data: all settings and usage time sync via `chrome.storage.sync`.
+Data persists across browser sessions and syncs across your Chrome devices if sync is enabled.

 ---